Ni una Sola Palabra

-"Ni Una Sola Palabra" (English: "Not A Single Word") is a song recorded by Mexican singer Paulina Rubio for her eighth studio album Ananda (2006).
-It was released as the lead single from the album on July 23, 2006, by Universal Music.
-The song was written by Xabier San Martín, keyboardist and composer from Spanish pop band La Oreja de Van Gogh, and produced by Cachorro López.
-It is a pop rock song with synth-pop and new wave elements.
+"Ni Una Sola Palabra" (English: "Not a Single Word") is a song by Mexican singer Paulina Rubio from her eighth studio album Ananda (2006).
+It was released on July 23, 2006, by Universal Latino, as the lead single from the album.
+Written by Xabi San Martín, keyboardist of the Spanish pop band La Oreja de Van Gogh, it was intended to be included in one of the band's albums, but Rubio took an interest in the song, and recorded it in 2005 at her home studio in Miami.
+The song was produced by Cachorro López.
+Musically, "Ni Una Sola Palabra" is a pop rock song with elements from synth-pop, new wave and electronic.

-Before its official release, the track leaked onto the internet, which prompted Rubio's team to release the song officially.
-"Ni Una Sola Palabra" had different release formats with a number of remixes and versions.
-Music critics praised the track's production, catchiness and fresh, and compared it with Rubio's first releases.
+Music critics praised the track's contemporary production, catchiness and fresh.
 It became a commercial success, peaking at number-one on the record charts of major markets, including Billboard's charts Hot Latin Songs and Latin Pop Songs.
-In the latter, "Ni Una Sola Palabra" became Rubio's third and final single on the Billboard Hot 100 chart.
-It was also included in many critic lists for Rubio's top singles and is often ranked as one of the best Latin songs of the 2000s.
+Also, it became Rubio's third charting single on Billboard Hot 100, to date.
+The song was certified triple platinum in Spain.
+Rolling Stone named it one of the greatest Spanish-language songs of the 21st century in 2025.

-Its accompanying music video, directed by Paul Boyd, portrayed Rubio as a superhero who saves her alter ego.
-In order to promote its parent album, Rubio performed "Ni Una Sola Palabra" at The Jay Leno Show and at the 2007 Latin Billboard Music Awards the following year, where it was won in the category of Latin Pop Airplay Song of the Year Female.
-Additionally, the song has been a regular staple in the set list of five of Rubio's concert tours, the first being the Amor, Luz y Sonido Tour (2007–2008).
+Its accompanying music video, directed by Paul Boyd, portrayed Rubio as a glamorous superhero who saves her alter ego from a gang of thugs.
+Rubio performed the song such as at The Jay Leno Show, at the 2006 Nobel Peace Prize, and at the 2007 Latin Billboard Music Awards, where it was won in the category of Latin Pop Airplay Song of the Year, Female.
+Additionally, the song has been a regular staple in the set list of Rubio's concert tours, the first being the Amor, Luz y Sonido Tour (2007–2008).